caddell/valueR/README.md

 ## Plot the data

 The first step to any problem: Visualize the data.
-This is how we normally see the out put of simulation.
+This is how we normally see the output of a simulation.

 ``` r
 #plot alternative as mean of alternatives